MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/enable-sync-slicers.md

 After changes in `capabilities.json`, you can see Sync Slicers options panel when you click on your custom slicer visual.

+> [!NOTE]
-`Also, pay attention that if your slicer has more than 1 field (category or measure) the feature will be disabled because Sync Slicers don't support several fields.`
+> If your slicer has more than 1 field (category or measure) the feature will be disabled because Sync Slicers don't support several fields.

 ![Sync slicers panel](./media/sync-slicers-panel.png)